 The Ferris State University men's and women's track and field/cross country program appointed Larry Levine to the full-time assistant coaching post prior to the 2009-10 campaign.

-Levine is entering his sixth year as an assistant coach for Ferris State’s men’s and women’s track and field program, coaching the throwing events and directing the training for fall track and strength & conditioning programs.
-In his time at Ferris, Levine has brought the throwing events to a national level with nine national qualifying marks, including two time all-American Jessica Pilling.
+Levine is entering his eighth year as an assistant coach for Ferris State’s men’s and women’s track and field program, coaching the throwing events and directing the training for fall track and strength & conditioning programs.
+In his time at Ferris, Levine has brought the throwing events to a national level with numerous national qualifying marks, including two time all-American Jessica Pilling.

 Prior to his FSU appointment, Levine had spent 12 years as an assistant coach at NCAA Division I Central Michigan where his throwers were instrumental in the men's and women's teams earning a total of seven Mid-American Conference (MAC) team championships.
 In his tenure at CMU, Levine coached 26 All-MAC performers, including 13 conference champions and multiple school-record holders.